-In connection with the Business Combination, approximately \$34.1 million of cash held in trust, net of redemptions by IPAX's public shareholders, became available for use by the Company as well as proceeds received from the contemporaneous sale of preferred stock in connection with the closing of a PIPE investment (the "PIPE" investment).
-In addition, the Company entered into a common stock purchase agreement, dated September 16, 2022 (the "Cantor Purchase Agreement") relating to an equity facility under which shares of newly issued Intuitive Machines, Inc. Class A common stock may be sold to CF Principal Investments LLC ("CFPI"), at the Company's discretion, up to the lesser of \$50.0 million and the "exchange cap" specified therein, subject to certain customary conditions and limitations set for in the Cantor Purchase Agreement.
-Beginning on February 14, 2023, Intuitive Machines, Inc. shares of Class A common stock, par value \$0.0001 per share (the "Class A Common Stock") and warrants to purchase the Class A Common Stock at an exercise price of \$11.50 per share (the "Public Warrants") began trading on Nasdaq under the symbols, "LUNR" and "LUNRW," respectively.
+In connection with the Business Combination, approximately \$34.1 million of cash held in trust, net of redemptions by IPAX's public shareholders, became available for use by the Company as well as proceeds received from the contemporaneous sale of preferred stock in connection with the closing of a PIPE investment.
+In addition, the Company entered into a common stock purchase agreement, dated September 16, 2022 (the "Cantor Purchase Agreement") relating to an equity facility under which shares of newly issued Intuitive Machines Class A common stock, par value \$0.0001 per share (the "Class A Common Stock") may be sold to CF Principal Investments LLC ("CFPI"), at the Company's discretion, up to the lesser of (i.) \$50.0 million and (ii) the "exchange cap" specified therein, subject to certain customary conditions and limitations set for in the Cantor Purchase Agreement.
+Beginning on February 14, 2023, the Company's Class A Common Stock and warrants to purchase the Class A Common Stock at an exercise price of \$11.50 per share (the "Public Warrants") began trading on Nasdaq under the symbols "LUNR" and "LUNRW," respectively.